thobalose/todo-list-app/README.md

 ### Optional extra

- 6. Add a Helm chart for the application that is deployable on minikube along with the required readme entry.
+ 6. Add a Helm chart for the application that is deployable on Minikube along with the required readme entry.

 > ### Notes
 > - Update the code as needed and document what you have done in the readme below